Pyroxenium/Basalt/README.md

 -frames dont move correctly if anchor is bottom/right <br>
 -click event and lose focus event order is not correct<br>
 -improve event system<br>
+-add info to image and pane object, and onBackgroundKey

     MIT License